 - since you’re making cupcakes for your dog, so you don’t need to worry about any fancy ingredients.
 These cupcakes are made with peanut butter and banana and a little honey for sweetness.

-- you can also add frosting bu using banana if your dog likes it otherwise you can leave the idea of adding frosting on top of the cupcake.
+- You can also add frosting by using a banana if your dog likes it, otherwise, you can leave the idea of adding frosting on top of the cupcake.

 - When it comes to frosting, you can use cream cheese or a large banana to mix with the peanut butter.
 Ginger could handle cream cheese

 - you can make mini cupcakes if you have a smaller dog.

 - 1 medium banana mashed